 Confirming rumors that have persisted since January, Apple today officially announced the iPhone XR — a sub-flagship iPhone loosely based upon the iPhone X, but with a larger, lower-end screen and a rainbow of color options.

 Most obviously, Apple has downgraded the phone’s materials somewhat.
-Rather than the stainless steel frame found in the iPhone X, the iPhone XR has a polished 7000-series aluminum core.
+Rather than the stainless steel frame found in the iPhone X, the iPhone XR has a 7000-series aluminum core.
 It also includes an internally painted glass back, and 1-meter water resistance, which is half the depth of the new flagship model iPhone XS.
 However, six different colors will be available — black, white, red, yellow, coral, and blue — versus the iPhone XS’s three.

 As a compromise between last year’s iPhone 8 and iPhone X, the iPhone XR abandons Apple’s classic Home button and Touch ID sensor in favor of a larger, notched screen with Face ID user authentication, but it leaves behind some of the flagship model’s higher-end features to achieve a lower price point.
-For instance, there’s only a single-lensed rear camera, and the screen is LCD rather than OLED, and 3D Touch has been removed from the display.
+For instance, there’s only a single-lensed rear camera, the screen is LCD rather than OLED, and 3D Touch has been removed from the display.
 A new feature called Haptic Touch has been added as a replacement, likely without multiple layers of pressure sensitivity.